-Note to International Applicants: The AU Dental College of Georgia, Advanced Education Program only accepts candidates who are U.S. citizens or permanent residents.
+Note to International Applicants: The AU Dental College of Georgia, Advanced Education Program only conciders candidates who are U.S. citizens or permanent residents at the time the application is submitted.

 To be considered for admission to an Advanced Education Program of Augusta University, applicants must:

-- Applicants must have completed a dental education program accredited by the American Dental Association (ADA) Commission on Dental Accreditation (CODA).
-Exceptions are the Endodontics, Periodontics and Prosthodontics Programs.
+3. Applicants must have completed a dental education program accredited by the American Dental Association (ADA) Commission on Dental Accreditation (CODA).
+Exceptions are the Periodontics and Prosthodontics Programs.

 Applications may not be considered if: